doctor-paxmor/token-calculator/README.md

 ## Currently in Closed Testing on the Play Store

+ Google requires 12+ active testers for 14 days before approving apps for public release.
+Google's testing system forces you to either collect individual email addresses OR use Google Groups.

-- You can sign up to test the App here: https://play.google.com/apps/testing/com.github.doctorpaxmor.tokencalculator
+- If you want to help me test the app you can join the Google Group here: https://groups.google.com/forum/#!forum/mtg-token-calculator-test/join

 - You can find the App here: https://play.google.com/store/apps/details?id=com.github.doctorpaxmor.tokencalculator